iremmkarahan/DoneFlowApp/README.md

 # DoneFlowApp

 A **SwiftUI-based task management application** designed to provide a seamless and intuitive to-do list experience.
-DoneFlow allows users to authenticate securely, create tasks with precise deadlines, track progress, and manage their daily workflow efficiently.
+DoneFlow allows users to authenticate securely, create tasks with precise deadlines and manage their daily workflow efficiently.

 ---